sethmlarson/sethmlarson.dev/app/markdown/2023-07-07/security-developer-in-residence-weekly-report-2.md

 (among other libraries) bundled in their wheel.
 There's also this [related issue](https://github.com/pypa/advisory-database/issues/103) for the PyPI Advisory database about vulnerabilities in shared libraries.

-These bundled libraries don't show up in your `requirements.txt` or `pip freeze` so it's tougher to know which libraries and versions you and your audit tooling to know what libraries are installed.
+These bundled libraries don't show up in your `requirements.txt` or `pip freeze` so it's tougher for you and your audit tooling to know what libraries and versions are in use.

 **Software Bill of Materials (SBOM) to the rescue!** With an SBOM, you can programmatically know what is included in the distribution you've downloaded, including the non-Python components.
 If auditing tools